Impact and Influence of Online Property Marketing

 Today, newspapers still have a role, but the impact of the internet is impossible to ignore.
 Depending upon what research you read fully 92% to 99% of all residential property buyers start their buying search online.
 It’s a reality of the market that took hold very quickly and has become a foundation of marketing now for at least the past decade.

-The numbers are astonishing and it’s perhaps easy to understand why the internet and online marketing works so well for property, although there are still some other interesting factors I’ll return to.
+The numbers are astonishing and it’s perhaps easy to understand why the internet and online property marketing works so well, although there are still some other interesting factors I’ll return to.

 However, what is it that potential buyers so like?